sbt/website/README.md

 $ gem install nokogiri
 ```

-If you're running ubuntu, you'll need to also install ruby-dev for the native-code in redcarpet:
+If you're running Ubuntu, you'll need to also install ruby-dev for the native-code in redcarpet:

 ```
 $ sudo apt-get install ruby-dev
 ```

-Also, if you're on ubuntu you might see an error like this:
+Also, if you're on Ubuntu you might see an error like this:

 ```
 zlib is missing; necessary for building libxml2